 “We are dedicated to the principle of treating everyone as equals,” said Suns president, Jason Rowley.
 “With the signing of the UNITY Pledge, we aim to publicly show support of our diverse community,” concluded Rowley.

-Created by ONE Community, a member based coalition of LGBT and allied individuals and businesses; the UNITY Pledge is a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBT individuals and their allies in Arizona.
+Created by ONE Community, a member based coalition of LGBTQ and allied individuals and businesses; the UNITY Pledge is a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBTQ individuals and their allies in Arizona.

 “We thank the Phoenix Suns for standing up for equality, and understanding that fully inclusive non-discrimination policies are not only the right thing to do, but also enhance the quality of life for everyone in our great state,” said Angela Hughey, President of ONE Community.
 “No matter who you root for, everyone deserves the opportunity to work hard and provide for their families and those they love,” she added.